 - Continue to manage the site yourself*

-- Pay a pro rata rate when you would like Richard to make changes or up-dates
+- Pay the pro-rata rate when you would like Richard to make changes or up-dates

-- Pay a monthly fee* by standing order for on-going maintenance and alterations
+- Pay a monthly fee* by bank Standing Order for on-going maintenance and alterations

 *This is only recommended if you feel confident to learn about WordPress.
 Richard will provide a teaching lesson based on his hourly WordPress lessons rate (see below).

-*Monthly fees are negotiable, based on the estimated monthly work involved.
+*Monthly fees are negotiable, based on the estimated monthly work involved and can be between £10 and £60.
 Termination or renegotiation of payment arrangements can be made at any time without penalty, but should be discussed or notified in advance of any change being made.

 There may be times, after completion of your website, when you wish to meet in person to discuss your site, possible changes, or future direction, etc. The following charges will apply:

-If you would like to learn about using WordPress yourself, whether it be setting up your own website or simply maintaining the one you’ve got, then Richard can provide lessons from £30 per hour.
+If you would like to learn about using WordPress yourself, whether it be setting up your own website or simply maintaining the one you’ve got, then Richard can provide lessons from £15 per hour, via facetime, or Zoom.
+Please note, I only offer training using the classic editor, not block editor.

-Training at Richard’s house – £30 per hour pro-rata.
+Training at Richard’s house (when available) – £15 per hour.

-Training at your premises – £40 for first hour plus 45p per mile 2-way car travel (for anything over the first 20 miles return) and £30 per hour pro-rata for any subsequent time taken during the same visit.
+Training at your premises (within 15 miles of WF4 postal area) for 1 person* – £70 and £35 per hour pro-rata for any subsequent time taken during the same visit.
 (Paid at the time or can be invoiced afterwards).

-Your training will cover everything you need to get started, or take you on from whatever you already know.
-You will learn about ‘child themes’, and some essential [free] plugins that will protect and enhance your WordPress site and be given key tips and advice on organisation, navigation, and layout.
-In addition, you can learn how to create banner mast heads, add personal logos, manage your media images, and create slide shows, etc. We can also look at ‘Posts’ and ‘Comments’.
+Your training will cover everything you need to know to get started, or take you on from whatever you already know.
+You will learn about some essential [free] plugins that will protect and enhance your WordPress site and be given key tips and advice on organisation, navigation, and layout.
+In addition, you can learn how to create banner mast heads, add personal logos, manage your media images, and create slide shows, etc. You will also learn about ‘Posts’ and ‘Comments’ and basic SEO (Search Engine Optimisation).

 Depending on need, some more advanced information can be provided on basic php code editing – useful when you want to tweak the appearance or functionality of your chosen WordPress Theme.
 This will also include, ‘how to search for answers online’.
 You can also learn some of the basics of SEO (Search Engine Optimization) and start to understand the processes and requirements necessary for producing the right information and content for SEO.

-If you require help with graphic design or artwork, such as a new logo or a top banner, costs start from £50.
+If you require help with graphic design or artwork, such as a new logo or a top banner, costs range from £35 depending on requirements and designated usage rights.

 Richard will carefully select a number of essential ‘plugins’ for your website which will help to keep it secure, back it up, and count visitors.
 Most plugins are free to use in their basic form, but additional functionality, if required, must be be paid for.
 A few of the many options available include: